alextobias/alextobias.github.io/_NOTES.md

 - can use `--livereload` flag for live reload
 - `bundle install` installs all gems currently in Gemfile
 - to bypass bundler if you aren't using a gemfile, use `jekyll serve`.
+- **It seems like I have to prepend bundle exec to any jekyll command, to run said command using the installed gems for this project.
+So if I say `jekyll x`, do `bundle exec jekyll x`.**
+- `jekyll clean` removes all generated files.

 # Toolchain
 - The site is generated using Jekyll, i.e. it takes more human-friendly markdown input and generates html/css that is actually displayed